Overhead Variances - Overview

 - one that varies from norm or standard

 A variance as we understand in the topic variance analysis in cost accounting is a value that indicates either a loss or gain.
 It is the gain or loss on account of the actual activity not being exactly as planned.

 We learn about the different kinds of variances with respect to the various elements of cost that we deal with in cost accounting and how we calculate them.

 - An investigation of the component parts of a whole and their relations in making up the whole

 - The abstract separation of a whole into its constituent parts in order to study the parts and their relations

 Variance AnalysisVariance analysis involves analysing the variances in costs incurred on account of the various elements of cost by segregating the variance relating to an element of cost into various components.

-Mathematical InterpretationThe variances that we calculate are all value variances i.e. any Variance that we calculate is the difference between two values.
+Mathematical InterpretationThe variances that we calculate in the topic variance analysis are all value variances i.e. any variance that we calculate is the difference between two values.

 ⇒ Variance = Value1 − Value2